tmills/ctakes-docker/README.md

 3. Start Mist container:
 `./bin/runMistContainer.sh`

+4. Start Pipeline container:
+`./bin/runPipelineContainer.sh`

-4. Start CVD:
+5. Start CVD:
 `$UIMA_HOME/bin/cvd.sh`

-5. Load descriptor to mist:
+6. Load descriptor to full pipeline:
-`Run->Load AE->./desc/remoteMist.xml`
+`Run->Load AE->./desc/remoteFull.xml`

-6. Enter text into text window.
+7. Enter text into text window.

-7. Run descriptor: `Run->Run remoteMist`
+8. Run descriptor: `Run->Run Aggregate with de-identification`

-8. Look at de-identified text with `Select View->DeidView`
+9. Look at de-identified text and annotations with `Select View->DeidView`

-### Running the ctakes pipeline works similarly, but by running `bin/runPipelineContainer.sh` and using the descriptor `desc/remoteFastDescriptor.xml`.
+### Running via collection reader
+If you want to run on a collection of files rather than through the debugger, modify this sample pipeline.
+Perform the first 4 steps as above, then:

+5. `./bin/runRemoteAsyncAE.sh tcp://<local ip address>:61616 mainQueue -d desc/localDeploymentDescriptor.xml -c desc/FilesInDirectoryCollectionReader.xml -o xmis/`

+Replacing `<my ip address>` with the IP address of the host you are running the command on.
+This will read from the samples sub-directory and write the output to serialized xmi files in the xmis subdirectory.
+You can use the CVD as above to view the annotations of these files.
+To modify this for your data, edit the FilesInDirectoryCollectionReader.xml file to point at a folder on your machine, or use a completely different collection reader if you like.